 Originally from New Orleans, LA, Sonsherée Giles is a dancer, choreographer, teacher, and costume designer.
 She enjoys making dances based on observations of animals, landscapes, art history, and daily life experiences.
-Sonsherée has an MFA in performance/choreography from Mills College and from 2005-2015, she was a performing/teaching artist with AXIS Dance Company.
+Sonsherée has an MFA in performance/choreography from Mills College and is currently rehearsal director and artistic advisor with AXIS Dance Company.
 She has taught contemporary dance in public school systems, institutions, dance festivals and universities.
 Sonsherée has received an Isadora Duncan Award for ensemble performance, and a Homer Avila Award for Excellence in the field of integrated dance.
 She is delighted to be dancing with Nancy Karp + Dancers and can also be seen with Flyaway Productions and Lizz Roman & Dancers. www.sonsheree.com

 Katie Kruger has been performing and teaching dance since returning to the Bay Area in 1998.
 In recent years she has worked with notable choreographers and companies including Paufve Dance, Ahdanco, Rogelio Lopez, and Nancy Karp.
 She has taught in multiple private and public schools and dance centers to students of all ages.
 She is currently the Director of the Shawl-Anderson Dance Center Youth Program as well as on faculty at Head-Royce School in Oakland for K-12 students.